 Evidence-based survey methodology is now being applied routinely to identify confrmed hazardous areas (CHAs).
 Efforts were also ongoing to clean up historical errors in data records and strengthen information management systems and processes.
 However, the Memorandum of Understanding (MoU) process for international clearance operators remained excessively time-consuming and burdensome, resulting in avoidable delays to land release operations.

 - Procedures for issuing, amending, or renewing MoUs should be streamlined to avoid inefficiencies and excessive delays.

 - Cooperation and coordination between clearance operators should be further strengthened.
 In particular, the National Regulatory Authority (NRA) should ensure that UXO Lao data from historic tasks, which is not already on the database, be made readily available to international operators to help inform survey and clearance operations.

 - The NRA should ensure the Information Management System for Mine Action (IMSMA) database is comprehensive and up to date, especially given the increased volume of data resulting from the ongoing nationwide cluster munition remnants survey (CMRS).

 - The NRA should prioritise the development of a planning and prioritisation system to support the CMR survey and clearance process.

-- The NRA should continue to develop and expand its provincial-level capacity, and the NRA and clearance operators should strengthen coordination with provincial, district and village‐level authorities during implementation and planning of CMRS and clearance.
+- The NRA and clearance operators should strengthen coordination with provincial, district, and village‐level authorities during implementation and planning of CMRS and clearance, incorporating gender considerations.